sjoerdly/blog/_posts/2018-11-02-scrum-masters-agile-coaches-please-stop-coaching-teams.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The hamburger may be a playful, lightweight analogy to start discussing true agility in your organization, to keep in mind what is really important: delivering customer value and being in control by inviting feedback and learning from it.
+<p>The hamburger is a playful, lightweight analogy to start discussing true agility in your organization.
+It can help too keep in mind what is really important: delivering customer value and being in control by inviting feedback and learning from it.
 Good luck andSucces en eet smakelijk!</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->